moki298/moki298/README.md

-- 👋 Hi, I’m Mohan Krishna Balli
+- 👋 Hi, I’m Mohan Krishna Balli, I'm a tech enthusiast who's fascinated by the mysteries of space and the limitless possibilities of coding.
-- 👀 I’m interested in all things JavaScript

 <!---